Skip to content

 You should be able to see that your contracts were deployed, and are verified on Moonscan!
 For example, this is where my Container.sol contract was deployed.

-The entire deployment script is available on GitHub.
+The entire deployment script is available below:

 Deploy on Moonbeam MainNet